Exclusive AWS ECS Pricing and Container Optimization Guide

 Containers are a standardized package of software that runs reliably in different computing environments.
 They hold everything you need to run an application, including the code, runtime environment, system tools, libraries, and settings.
 You can use containers to run anything you want, from microservices to applications.

 With AWS ECS, Amazon orchestrates the containers and provides developers the ability to automate and scale container deployment and upkeep.
 Unlike AWS EKS(Elastic Kubernetes Service), there is no cost for running an orchestration cluster.
+Be sure you know where to deploy your containers.
 With AWS ECS pricing, you only pay for the underlying resources your containers use.

 AWS ECS objects